-Social distancing and employment changes also have had different impacts on mobility.
-In May 2020, three of the most notable mobility changes were visits to parks, workplaces, retail and recreation, and residential locations in Florida.
-The mobility changes are compared to a baseline month, also known as the normal value for the month calculated by Google based on medium values from previous periods before the Covid-19 shutdown.
+Social distancing and employment changes also have a major impact on mobility.
 In April 2020, average workplace trips decreased by 46%.
 In April 2021, average workplace trips decreased by 24%.
-Trips to workplaces and recreation and retail places were still less than the average but becoming more modest.5
+Trips to workplaces and recreation and retail places were still less than the average but becoming more modest.

-The job loss during Covid-19 and other uncertainties caused decreases in consumer spending and increases in savings rates throughout the U.S. and Florida, especially in Miami-Dade County, where there was a \$6 billion (-39%) decrease in sales in Q4 2020.
+The job loss during Covid-19 caused decreases in consumer spending throughout Florida, especially Miami-Dade County, where there was a \$6 billion (-39%) decrease in sales in Q4 2020.
 After the initial sales decrease in Q4 2020, all counties' retail sales increased by \$5.2 billion (30%) from Q4 to Q2 2020 when businesses opened after prolonged shutdowns.
 South Florida businesses generated over \$88 billion in total taxable sales at the end of 2020.
 Comparing the total taxable sales in 2020 to the corresponding total taxable sales in 2019 shows a decrease of \$13 billion (-13%) in 2020.
-Accordingly, even though the increase in sales from Q4-Q2 was not enough to offset the stall in sales in Q4, a general trend of increased spending is beneficial for the region.6 As people spend, they generate activity that is likely to encourage job growth, which will ease the unemployment gap created by Covid-19 and further compound the consumption benefits as those that gained jobs now consume more.
-Therefore, TBRPC anticipates that the increase in employment and spending, seen at the end of 2020 for the rest of Florida, will continue through 2021 for South Florida.
+Accordingly, even though the increase in sales from Q4-Q2 was not enough to offset the stall in sales in Q4, a general trend of increased spending is beneficial for the region.

 Recovery forecasts have become more optimistic in recent months.
-The Conference Board, a nonprofit entity that provides reports to help the global business community navigate current economic, health, and social events, predicts that U.S. gross domestic product (GDP) will rise 6.4% in 2021.
-The cause of this rapid expansion will be because of increases in consumer spending, increasing vaccination rates, business reopenings, and the CARES Act III aid.7 The Federal Reserve Bank of San Francisco expects U.S. gross domestic product (GDP) to increase by 6.6% in 2021.8
+The Conference Board's Upside Forecast projects that U.S. unemployment and gross domestic product (GDP) will recover by the end of 2021 because of vaccinations, re-openings, and the CARES Act III aid.
+The Federal Reserve Bank of San Francisco expects gross domestic product (GDP) to increase by 6.6% in 2021.

-This report analyzes the direct and indirect impacts caused by jobs lost from Covid-19 and projects the future recovery of those jobs in Broward, Miami-Dade, and Monroe counties.
-The REMI (Regional Economic Models, Inc) PI+ model was used to project South Florida counties' future economic recovery based on jobs lost and gained in 2020 and 2021 compared to a pre-covid-19 forecast control.
+TBRPC analyzed the direct and indirect impacts caused by jobs lost from Covid-19 and projects the future recovery of those jobs in Broward, Miami-Dade, and Monroe counties.
+TBRPC used the REMI (Regional Economic Models, Inc) PI+ model to project South Florida counties' future economic recovery based on jobs lost and gained in 2020 and 2021 compared to a pre-covid-19 forecast control.
 This scenario indicates that Covid-19 reduced total employment by 200,000 (-7%) jobs in 2020, which decreased gross domestic product (GDP) by about \$4 billion (-2%).
-Since vaccinations and the reopening of businesses is expected to continue throughout 2021, South Florida counties are expected to recover about 112,000 jobs (4%) in 2021, which are estimated to increase the region's gross domestic product (GDP) by \$19 billion (7%) in 2021.
+Since vaccinations and reopening will continue to happen throughout 2021, South Florida counties will recover about 112,000 jobs (4%) in 2021, which are estimated to increase the region's gross domestic product (GDP) by \$19 billion (7%) in 2021.
 Although the South Florida economy is recovering, Covid-19 slowed the growth of the region.
-When comparing the March RSQE 2021 forecast to the Pre-Covid-19 forecast, South Florida job levels in 2020 were about 300,000 jobs (-8%) less than what was estimated if Covid-19 never happened, which results in the GDP being \$15 billion (-5%) less in 2020 than was expected before the pandemic.
+When comparing the March RSQE forecast to the Pre-Covid-19 forecast, South Florida job levels in 2020 are about 300,000 jobs (-8%) less than what is estimated if Covid-19 never happened, which results in the GDP being \$15 billion (-5%) less in 2020 than was expected before the pandemic.
 The compounded impacts seen in 2020 will continue into 2021.